 The Latest: Ukraine marks third anniversary of war as US shifts its policy under Trump

-KYIV, Ukraine (AP) — A dozen leaders from Europe and Canada are in Ukraine’s capital to mark the third anniversary of Russia’s invasion.
-The visitors, including European Commission President Ursula von der Leyen and Canadian Prime Minister Justin Trudeau, are attending events and discussing support with President Volodymyr Zelenskyy.
+KYIV, Ukraine (AP) — A dozen leaders from Europe and Canada are in Ukraine to mark the third anniversary of Russia’s invasion and discuss support with President Volodymyr Zelenskyy.
+They include European Commission President Ursula von der Leyen and Canadian Prime Minister Justin Trudeau.

-The anniversary is marked as U.S. policies on Russia and Ukraine shift dramatically under President Donald Trump.
+U.S. policies on Russia and Ukraine are shifting dramatically under President Donald Trump.
 Questions about possible peace talks and Ukraine’s interest in European Union and NATO membership loom large.

 Here’s the latest: